JSON Web Token Security Explained

 Structure of a JWT

-Why Use JWTs?
+Why People Use JWTs

 Best Practices for JWT Security